utilitarianexe/brains/README.md

 # Install

-Install python 3 and on a unix terminal
+Install python 3 and on a unix terminal or anaconda terminal on windows

 `git clone https://github.com/utilitarianexe/brains.git`